 Your Most Important Employee Rights

 Employees have a reasonable right to privacy in the workplace.
-This right applies to the worker's personal possessions such as backpacks, purses or briefcases, storage lockers that are accessible only to the employee, and private mail that is specifically addressed to the employee.
+This right applies to the worker's personal possessions such as backpacks, purses or briefcases, or storage lockers that are accessible only to the employee.
+It also includes private mail that is specifically addressed to the employee.

 Here are some of the important rights to which all employees are entitled: